 4. Medicines: The plants not only fulfil the basic requirements of life by providing food, shelter and clothing but also provide the necessary medicines to man.
-While the indigenous systems of medicine like Ayurvedic and Siddha systems solely depend upon plants for their medicines, Allopathic medicines are also largely prepared from plants like Belladona from Atropa belladona, Reserpine from Rauwol fia serpentina, Quinine from Cinchona officinalis and Digitalin from Digitalis purpurea. solid form at ordinary temperature.
+While the indigenous systems of medicine like Ayurvedic and Siddha systems solely depend upon plants for their medicines, Allopathic medicines are also largely prepared from plants like Belladona from Atropa belladona, Reserpine from Rauwolfia serpentina, Quinine from Cinchona officinalis and Digitalin from Digitalis purpurea.
+5. Fats and oils: These are hydrocarbons which remain in solid form at ordinary temperature.
 These are stored up in seeds and fruits like Arachis hypogea. (groundnut oil), Sesamum indicum (sesame), Ricinus communis.
-(Castor), Cocos nucifera (coconut) and Elaeis guineensis (oil palm).
-The higher energy content of fats tayour them for human consumption.
+(Castor), Cocos nucifera (coconut) and Etaeis guineensis (oil palm).
+The higher energy content of fats tavour them for human consumption.
 In addition to this, these oils are largely used in the manufacture of soaps, candles, plastics, linoleum, etc.